Kate Halliday Mickle Diary, 1893

 Transcription

-{Inside front cover}
+{Inside front cover blue marble}

-{Inside front cover}
+{Inside front cover blue marble}

 Kate H.{Halliday} Mickle

 June 20th Tues.
 The most eventful day of my life I expect.
 The day upon which I was married.
 What I felt and what I thought I will not write here for nobody knows who may read.
 Our wedding I consider was very nice.
 Mr Howith, Arthur, Miss Mickle and the people at home were present.
 Mr Howith performing the ceremony.
 A number of friends were at the station to see us depart.
-It so pleasant to have them come to say good bye but to much kissing seems silly.
+It so pleasant to have them come to say good bye but so much kissing seems silly.
 Our railway journey to Niagara Falls N. Y (where we stayed for the night) was dusty and tiring.
 We stayed at "Prospect House" where we had a very comfortable room and a nice parlor.
 We had a view of the Falls by moonlight.
 They are much more beautiful than I thought when I saw them last summer.
 The view crossing Suspension Bridge was also very beautiful.

 June 21st Wed.
 Left at 10 a.m. for New York.
 Had a wait of 2 hrs. in Buffalo where we employed our hire in driving around the city.
 The first place which we visited was the house of Icineration {Incineration?}.
-The Chapel were the service is held, after which all leave
+The Chapel where the service is held, after which all leave

 but two people who remain to witness the cremation.
-The body is carried into a small room, taken from the coffin and placed on a marble slab which is then rolled into the (relock?) (already heated for 1 1/2 hrs) where in the space of an hour and a half it is reduced to ashes.
+The body is carried into a small room, taken from the coffin and placed on a marble slab which is then rolled into the retort (already heated for 1 1/2 hrs) where in the space of an hour and a half it is reduced to ashes.
 The furnace is down in the basement and was brought from Italy and set up by an Italian.
 After being thus cheerfuly entertained we visited the graveyard which was certainly well cared for.
 One tomb in particular was very pretty.
 A marble monument (the sides of which were glass) contained four marble figures in different positions and around it were place marble seat and marble urns filled with flowers.
-The cemetery is controlled by the city and in one part they have arranged the small tombstones of all dead firemen and in the center erected a large monument for all (?).
+The cemetery is controlled by the city and in one part they have arranged the small tombstones of all dead firemen and in the center erected a large monument for all firemen.
 Next came Dufferin Park which is immense and very pretty arranged.
 York then Main, the Empire fast express, which passed along the edge of the Hudson and

 arrived in New York at 10.p.m.
 We went to the Broadway Central Hotel where we were shown a room of the 2nd flat which looked out on the roof and felt as if it contained only about 1 inch of fresh air.
-We changed for one higher up but with a window facing the street but as we wanted a bath we moved once more and betook ourseleves to the 4th flat where we had a parlor, a bedroom and a bath-room.
+We changed for one higher up but with a window facing the street but as we wanted a bath we moved once more and betook ourselves to the 4th flat where we had a parlor, a bedroom and a bath-room.

 June 22nd Thurs.